povk/python-can/doc/interfaces/usb2can.rst

 There is support for this device on Linux through the :doc:`socketcan` interface and for Windows using this ``usb2can`` interface.

+A new version of the device called `Korlan USB2CAN <http://www.8devices.com/products/usb2can_korlan>`_ (based on STM32F072) has been released by 8Devices, it is backwards-compatible with USB2CAN.

 WINDOWS SUPPORT
 ---------------